unicef/publicgoods-toolkit/appendix-resources-tools.md

-The [Open Source Maturity Model](https://en.wikipedia.org/wiki/OpenSource_Maturity_Model) is another way of evaluating an open source product for adoption.
+The [Open Source Maturity Model](https://en.wikipedia.org/wiki/OpenSource_Maturity_Model) is another way of evaluating an open-source product for adoption.
 It covers the same points we review in the paper, but it has more of a process-oriented approach that also includes scoring and weighting.
 More background is in this article by Bernard Golden in [Technology